rotichtimothy/rotichtimothy/README.md

 ## 🏆 Projects

+-**[Heart Amimation](https://github.com/rotichtimothy/Heart-Animation)**: The Heart Animation project contains code for a simple animation of a heart shape.
+The repository includes three primary files: index.html, styles.css, and script.js, which are responsible for structuring the webpage, styling the heart, and animating it, respectively.
 - **[Shooter Game](https://github.com/rotichtimothy/Shooter-Game)**: This Python script creates a basic 2D shooter game using Pygame, where the player controls a spaceship that can move left and right at the bottom of the screen and shoot bullets to destroy incoming enemies.
 - **[Billing System](https://github.com/rotichtimothy/Billing-System)**: The Billing System is written in Python.
 It contains the necessary files to implement a basic billing system.
 - **[Password Generator](https://github.com/rotichtimothy/Password-Generator)**: The Password Generator is a Python-based project.
 It contains a script named password-generator.py which generates passwords.